priimak/til/scala/magnet_pattern.md

   override def apply(): Int = ints.sum
 }
 ```
-When this two functions are in scope we can do calls
+When these two functions are in scope we can do calls
 ```scala
 count(List("hello", "world!"))
 count(List(1, 2, 3))